User Interface

 ui = anchorpoint.UI()

-# Show notifications
+# Show toast

 ui.show_info("Process completed successfully")